open-condo-software/condo/packages/keystone/fields/SymmetricEncryptedText/README.md

 ### `encryptionManager`

 We are using EncryptionManager for switching between algorithms / secret keys.
 This class helps to read data, encrypted with old keys / algorithms.
-New data is being stored with CipherManager._currentVersion
+New data is being stored with CipherManager._encryptionVersionId

 ## GraphQL